The Bulgarian Kaval in D

 Using the Pitch Notation System allows us to identify frequencies using letters, numbers, and symbols and quickly refer to a specific pitch.
 This lets you avoid having to explain a note by its position on the staff, or by its relative location on the piano keyboard.
 For example, instead of saying or writing “the C# three octaves above middle C,” (which is the highest note we can play on the Kaval) you would simply write – C#7.

 So what are the missing notes?
 I mentioned above that the kaval is not entirely chromatic.
 In fact it could be entirely chromatic, again depending on the player.
 All the notes are possible to be played, but some of the require extended techniques and knowledge.
-Those notes are: B4, C5, C#5/Db5 and D#5/Eb5.
-As I said before they are not really absent, they are just a bit tricky to play.
+The blue and the red notes (B4, C5, C#5/Db5 and D#5/Eb5) in the illustration above are the ones that are a bit tricky.
+The blue ones are a bit easier, the red ones require extended techniques.
+So, as I said before they are not really absent, they are just a bit tricky to play.

 The Bulgarian Kaval has five basic registers – Kaba, Low Register, Low-Middle Register, High-Middle Register and High Register.
 In addition to those there are a few, not so popular but pretty cool ones – the Clarinet Register, the Trumpet Register and the Persian Ney Register.
 Their names, of course, come from the instruments that they resemble in sound.
 Those three registers require a different embouchure.
 Take a look at the video.
 In it I demonstrate the clarinet register of the Bulgarian Kaval.
 It’s an amazing technique, that requires a lot of practice and takes a lot of time to master.
 The main issue with that register is the vibration of the lips caused by the change of the embouchure when doing it, it interferes with the regular embouchure and makes it more difficult to go back to it.
 Of course, it’s a matter of spending enough time to practice it.